nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 #### 5.6.15.
 Excluding a module/chapter
 1. Excluding a module
-    1. Prerequisites: Launch `Kaji` successfully.
+    1. Prerequisites: Launch `KAJI` successfully.
 The module you want to exclude should exist.
     2. Test case: `exclude module` <br>
        Expected output: A prompt for which module to be excluded will be shown and you can enter an existing module which you want to exclude.
     3. Other incorrect commands to try: `exclude blah` (where the argument is not module/chapter) Expected output: An error message stating that only module/chapter should be specified will be shown.

 2. Excluding a chapter
-    1. Prerequisites: Launch `Kaji` successfully.
+    1. Prerequisites: Launch `KAJI` successfully.
 The chapter you want to exclude should exist.
     2. Test case: `exclude chapter` <br>
        Expected output: A prompt for which chapter to be excluded will be shown and you can enter an existing chapter which you want to exclude.
     3. Other incorrect commands to try: `exclude blah` (where the argument is not module/chapter)